carolzhou/multiPhATE/README.md

 #### PUBLICATION

-If you use multiPhATE in your research, kindly reference our paper:  "multiPhATE: bioinformatics pipeline for functional annotation of phage isolates", by Carol E Zhou, Stephanie A Malfatti, Jeffrey A Kimbrel, Casandra W Philipson, Katelyn E McNair, Theron C Hamilton, Robert A Edwards, and Brian E Souza.
-BioRxiv Feb 15, 2019, doi: http://dx.doi.org/10.1101/551010.
+If you use multiPhATE in your research, kindly reference our paper:  "multiPhATE: bioinformatics pipeline for functional annotation of phage isolates", by Carol E Zhou, Stephanie A Malfatti, Jeffrey A Kimbrel, Casandra W Philipson, Katelyn E McNair, Theron C Hamilton, Robert A Edwards, and Brian E Souza; BioRxiv Feb 15, 2019, doi: http://dx.doi.org/10.1101/551010.
+Note that this paper is now in press at Bioinformatics, manuscript btz258, soon to appear in print (doi:10.1093/Bioinformatics/btz258).
+If you run PHANOTATE "under the hood", please also reference, "PHANOTATE: a novel approach to gene identification in phage genomes", by Katelyn McNair, Carol Zhou, Elizabeth A Dinsdale, Brian Souza, and Robert A Edwards, Bioinformatics, btz265, https://doi.org/10.1093/bioinformatics/btz265.

 multiPhATE v.0.5